TechWorksHub/best-practice-guide/source/best-practice.rst

   * Contain too many known “bad” words, e.g. “low interest rate loans”
   * Has “.exe” attachments

-* An AI approach that learns from a corpus of previous emails to read an emails content, and classifies it as phishing, or not phishing.
+* An AI approach that learns from a corpus of previous emails to read an email's content, and classify it as phishing, or not phishing.

 The respective advantages of each approach are: